Undergraduate Student Opportunities

 - Honor’s College Experience

 Graduate Student Opportunities

 The Center for Economic Information (CEI) was established in November of 1994 as a research unit in the Department of Economics of the College of Arts and Sciences at the University of Missouri Kansas City.
 The research we do with and for the public sector will typically make use of our strengths in the use of geographic information systems, economic statistics, and econometrics.
 Our major public sector projects in the past include GIS-based surveys of the housing conditions of over 100,000 parcels in cities on both sides of the state line of the Kansas City Metropolitan Area.

-The Binzagr Institute for Sustainable Prosperity is an independent public policy think-tank dedicated to the promotion of interdisciplinary research in the service of an improved quality of life for all members of society.
+The Global Institute for Sustainable Prosperity is an independent public policy think-tank dedicated to the promotion of interdisciplinary research in the service of an improved quality of life for all members of society.
 We believe that providing decent employment opportunities for everyone ready, willing and able to work at a socially established living wage is an institutional prerequisite for social justice and sustainable prosperity.
 “Sustainable prosperity” is conceived here holistically, to encompass the physical, mental, environmental, financial, educational and civic well being of all individuals, families, neighborhoods, and regions throughout the world.